Root Canal Therapy

 Signs That You May Need Root Canal Therapy

-When an infection occurs, it may affect the root canal.
-The infection can spread to the pulp, the inner chamber of the tooth that contains blood vessels, nerves, and other tissues.
-Problems in the inner tooth can cause various symptoms such as:
+When an infection occurs in your mouth, it may affect the root canal.
+The infection can spread to the inner chamber of the tooth, called the pulp.
+This pulp contains blood vessels, nerves, and other tissues.
+Problems in the inner tooth can cause various symptoms that include:

 - Severe tooth pain when chewing or biting down